cocos/cocos-docs/en/editor/extension/store/upload-store.md

 Developers need to package the `foobar` folder into a `foobar.zip` file and submit it to the Cocos Developer Center.

-For more on extension packages, see the documentation [Creating Extension Packages](../first.md).
+For additional information on extension packages, please review the [Creating Extension Packages](../first.md) documentation.

 ### Third-party Libraries

-There is currently no workflow for installing an included management system such as NPM in the extension package installation system, so extension packages that use third-party libraries should be packaged in a zip package with folders such as `node_modules`.
+There is currently no workflow for installing an included management system such as NPM in the extension package installation system, extension packages that use third-party libraries should be packaged in a zip package with folders such as `node_modules`.

 ## Submitting the Extension

-Visit [Cocos Developer Center](https://auth.cocos.com/#/) and login, then go to [Store](https://store-my.cocos.com/#/seller/resources/) section and click **Create New Resource** on the top right.
+Visit the [Cocos Developer Center](https://auth.cocos.com/#/) and login.
+Next, visit the [Store](https://store-my.cocos.com/#/seller/resources/) section and click **Create New Resource** on the top right.

 ![img](../image/create.png)

-- Then go to the **Category** page, fill in the **Name** and **Category**, and check the agreement checkbox.
+- First, go to the **Category** page, fill in the **Name** and **Category**, and check the agreement checkbox.

   ![img](../image/category.png)

     - **Name**: the name of the extension to be displayed in the extension store.
-Please note that the name cannot be changed once it is confirmed, so please fill it in carefully.
+Please note that the name cannot be changed once it is confirmed, please fill it in carefully.
     - **Category**: the category of the resource to be submitted, choose **Creator Extension -> Plugins** here.

   Click **Next** after the settings are done to enter the **Introduction** page.

-- Fill in the relevant information on the **Introduction** page.
+- Second, fill in the relevant information on the **Introduction** page.

   ![img](../image/introduction.png)